Real-time Semantic Segmentation via Spatial-detail Guided Context Propagation: Experiments

-In this section, we investigate the effectiveness of our method in terms of accuracy.
-We first introduce the implement details for our experiments.
-Then, we compare the accuracy of our method and the current state-of-the-art methods on the Cityscapes \cite{cordts2016cityscapes} and CamVid \cite{brostow2009semantic} datasets.
+In this section, we first introduce the implementation details of our experiments, and then compare our SPCNet with the relevant state-of-the-art approaches.
+At last, we conduct the ablation study to investigate the influence of each component in our approach.

-\subsubsection{Implementation details}
+\subsection{Implementation Details}

-Our codes are implemented on the pytorch platform\footnote{\url{https://pytorch.org}}.
-Following \cite{he2019adaptive,chen2017deeplab}, we use the ``poly'' learning rate strategy, i.e., $lr=init\_lr\times(1-\frac{iter}{total\_iter})^{power}$.
-For all the experiments, we set the initial learning rate as $0.1$ and the power as $0.9$.
-Aiming to reduce the risk of over-fitting, we adopt data augmentation in our experiments.
-For example, we randomly flip and scale the input image from 0.5 to 2.
-We choose the Stochastic Gradient Descent (SGD) as the training optimizer, in which the momentum is set as $0.9$ and weight decay is set as $0.00001$.
-For the CamVid dataset, we set the crop size and mini-batch as $720\times 720$ and 48.
-For the Cityscapes dataset, we set the crop size as $1024\times1024$.
-Due to the limited GPU resources, we set the mini-batch as 36.
-For all experiments, the training process ends after 200 epochs.
+All our codes are built on Pytorch\footnote{\url{https://pytorch.org}}.
+We follow the previous works \cite{he2019adaptive,chen2017deeplab}, and employ the ``poly'' learning rate in the experiments, $base\_lr\times(1-\frac{iter}{total\_iter})^{power}$, where $base\_lr$ and $power$ are respectively set as $0.3$ and $0.9$.
+In addition, following \cite{zhang2020cgnet,ma2020preserving}, the data augmentation policies are adopted to alleviate over-fitting, e.g. we randomly flip and scale the inputs from $0.5$ to $2$.
+During the training phase, we choose the Stochastic Gradient Descent (SGD) optimizer, of which the momentum is set as $0.9$ and weight decay is set as $1e^{-5}$.
+We validate our SGCPNet on two public semantic segmentation datasets, CamVid \cite{brostow2009semantic} and Cityscapes \cite{cordts2016cityscapes}, of which the training details are slightly different.
+Specifically, as for CamVid \cite{brostow2009semantic}, which has relatively fewer samples and lower image resolution, we set the crop size as $720\times 720$, the batch size as $48$, and the training epoch as $250$.
+Considering that Cityscapes \cite{cordts2016cityscapes} contains many high-resolution images, we set the crop size as $1024\times1024$ and the training epoch as $350$.
+But due to our limited GPU resources, we set a smaller batch size 36 in this dataset.
+Furthermore, in Table. \ref{table:speed}, Table. \ref{table:cityscapes} and Table. \ref{table:camvid}, we test the execution speed of our SGCPNet on a single GTX 1080Ti GPU card.
+While in Table. \ref{table:cpu}, our model's speed is drawn by testing on an Intel Xeon Silver 4210 CPU.